kiernann/predictr/README.md

 coverage](https://codecov.io/gh/kiernann/predictr/branch/master/graph/badge.svg)](https://codecov.io/gh/kiernann/predictr?branch=master)
 <!-- badges: end -->

-The goal of predictr is to access the price of binary contracts trading on the [PredictIt](https://www.predictit.org/) prediction market.
-The price of these contracts represents the crowdsourced probability of these events occuring.
+The goal of predictr is to access the [PredictIt](https://www.predictit.org/) API and determine the price of binary futures contracts trading on the prediction market.
+Data is returned as tidy tibbles, with unique rows for contract prices at a given point in time.

 ## Markets